AshwinChile/RecipeHarbor/README.md

 The application uses the Spring Data MongoDB library to interact with the database.

 The real data-modeling decision can only be made after understanding the exact data and use case requirements.
-Here I have used a simplistic data model to store the recipes and their ingredients and choose to store the ingredients as a list of strings, but it could also be a separate collection with a reference to the recipe.
+Here I have used a simplistic data model to store the recipes and their ingredients.
+This could be a lot more complex based on the requirements.

 **The application is divided into 3 layers:**
 1. Controller Layer: This layer is responsible for handling the incoming requests and sending the response back to the client.